alephium/alephium/README.md

 The protocol's innovations extend battle-tested ideas from [Bitcoin](https://bitcoin.org/bitcoin.pdf) and [Ethereum](https://ethereum.org/en/whitepaper/):

 * BlockFlow algorithm based on UTXO model enables sharding and scalability for today ([algorithm paper](https://github.com/alephium/research/blob/master/alephium.pdf))
+  * the first sharding algorithm supports single-step cross-shard transactions, same user experience as single chain
+  * it's pure PoW based without relying on beacon chain, simple and elegant
 * Stateful UTXO model combines the advantages of both eUTXO model and account model (see code, wiki to come)
-* New VM design eliminates many attack vectors of EVM including unlimited authorization, double dip issue, re-entrancy attack, etc (see code, wiki to come)
-* Tokens are first-class citizens and UTXO-based, which can be controlled totally by users instead of contracts
+  * tokens are first-class citizens and UTXO-based, which can be controlled totally by users instead of contracts
+  * the same expressiveness as account model.
+DApps can be easily built on top of it with better security
+* Novel VM design resolves the many critical challenges of dApp platforms (see code, wiki to come)
+  * it's way less IO intensive
+  * flash loan is disabled on purpose
+  * it eliminates many attack vectors of EVM including unlimited authorization, double dip issue, re-entrancy attack, etc
+  * execution model is fine-grained, so some of the tx actions will take effect even when the sequence of actions failed eventually
 * Front-running mitigation through random execution of transactions (see code, wiki to come)
 * PoLW algorithm reduces the energy consumption of PoW in the long term ([research paper](https://github.com/alephium/research/blob/master/polw.pdf))

 ## Development Status

 This project is currently under heavy development toward MainNet launch.
 Any contribution is welcome, so don't hesitate to send an issue or pull request.

 ## Installation